bodo-ai/Bodo/docs/docs/file_io.md

 cause errors in Bodo programs.

-#### Setting up HDFS/ADLS Credentials
+#### Setting up HDFS Credentials
-There are 3 supported methods for authenticating to HDFS/ADLS:
+There are 3 supported methods for authenticating to HDFS:

 - Environment Variables
-- Azure Identities
 - core-site.xml

 ##### Environment Variables